Jean Lafitte: Battle of New Orleans

 When General Andrew Jackson arrived in New Orleans on December 1, 1814, he discovered the city had not created any defenses.
 It had approximately 1,000 unseasoned troops and two ships for its use.
 Although the city kept control of the eight ships taken from Lafitte, it did not have enough sailors to man them for defense.
 Resentful of the raid on Barataria, Lafitte's men refused to serve on their former ships.

-In mid-December, Jackson met with Lafitte, who offered to serve if the US would pardon those of his men who agreed to defend the city.
+In mid-December, Jackson met with Lafitte, who offered to serve if the United States would pardon those of his men who agreed to defend the city.
 Jackson agreed to do so.
 On December 19, the state legislature passed a resolution recommending a full pardon for all of the former residents at Barataria.
 With Lafitte's encouragement, many of his men joined the New Orleans militia or as sailors to man the ships.
 Others formed three artillery companies.

 On December 23, advance units of the British fleet reached the Mississippi River.
 Lafitte realized that the American line of defense was so short as to potentially allow the British to encircle the American troops.
 He suggested that the line be extended to a nearby swamp, and Jackson ordered it done.
 The British began advancing upon the American lines on December 28, but were repulsed by an artillery crew manned by two of Lafitte's former lieutenants, Renato Beluche and Dominique Youx.

 Patterson praised the Barataria men who served on one of the US Navy ships, and whose skill with artillery was greater than their British counterparts.
 On land and sea, the former pirate gunners earned praise as the battle continued.
 On January 21, Jackson issued a statement praising his troops, especially the cannoneers and "Captains Dominique and Beluche, lately commanding privateers of Barataria, with part of their former crews and many brave citizens of New Orleans, were stationed at Nos.
 3 and 4."
-Jackson named Jean and Pierre Lafitte for having "exhibited the same courage and fidelity".
+Jackson praised Jean and Pierre Lafitte for having "exhibited the same courage and fidelity".
 He formally requested clemency for the Lafittes and the men who had served under them.
 The government granted them all a full pardon on February 6.